 Inning and Game Duration

-No new inning begins after 2 hours.
-Game drop-dead at 2 hours and 15 minutes when a game precedes another game, except in the Playoffs when there is no time limit.
+No new inning begins after 1 hour and 45 minute.
+Game drop-dead at 2 hours when a game precedes another game, except in the Playoffs when there is no time limit.
 If this time limit ends a game in the middle of an inning, the final score will be determined by the score at the end of the last completed inning.

 Weekday games have no time limits, except when a game is called due to darkness.

-5-Run Rule per Inning until the 6th inning which will allow unlimited runs, or unless due to time constraints, both coaches and the umpire agree to an alternate last inning.
+4-Run Rule per Inning until the 6th inning which will allow unlimited runs, or unless due to time constraints, both coaches and the umpire agree to an alternate last inning.
 This rule will apply during the first-half of the season.
 When the games count for the actual standings in the second-half of the season, and during the playoffs, the 4-Run Rule per inning will be increased to 5.

 No 10-run (mercy) rule.